teoparma/teoparma.github.io/homeworks/homework01/homework-01.md

 #### 3. Machine Learning and Prevention (Prediction)
 Advanced Machine Learning algorithms for security (e.g., for next-generation *firewalls* or *Intrusion Detection Systems*) are inherently based on statistics to **classify** traffic as legitimate or malicious.
 Statistics provides the *framework* for training and evaluating the **accuracy** of these models.

-In summary, statistics is the mathematical backbone that transforms the **chaos** of network data into usable **insights**, which are essential for **defending, detecting, and responding** proactively and effectively to constantly evolving cyber threats.